xiaoxianyu-office/mm/Skills/Targeters/Owner.md

 ## Description
-Targets the owner of the casting mob
+Targets the Owner of the casting mob

 ## Attributes